risuorg/risu/doc/magui.md

 # Plugin development for Magui

-Please do check <doc/magui-plugin-development.md> for more details.
+Please do check [plugin development](development/magui-plugin-development.md) for more details.

 Please if you have any idea on any improvements please do not hesitate to open an issue or submit your contributions.